Dule888811/Invoice/README.md

       core).

       Clicking on "Fakture" user will see all invoices.
 Clicking on "Napravi fakturu" user go on page where he can create invoice.
-By         clicking on "edit" after clicing  he can edit invoice,items,deleted items on same page and add new items.
+By         clicking on "edit" after clicing on "Fatkure"  he can edit invoice,items,delete items and add new items on same page .
       I used repository pattern and code first approach.

 </p>